tif-car/group11project/README.md

 ```

-In order to run the backend, navigate to the backend folder:
+Then navigate to the backend folder:

 ```bash